Hemp Milk

 Common Mistakes

-• Treating hemp milk as fully Allowed — the Limited classification means conditions or restrictions apply.
+• Treating hemp milk as fully Allowed — the Limited classification means specific conditions or quantities apply.

 Hemp Milk on Other Diets